732-906-1500

 It's important to choose a skilled and experienced Workers' Comp lawyer to assist you with this part of the process because your cash award, though dictated by state guidelines, still needs to be negotiated.

-The savvy Workers’ Comp lawyers at Lombardi and Lombardi will fight for maximum compensation in your settlement negotiations.
+The savvy Workers' Comp lawyers at Lombardi and Lombardi, P.A. will fight for maximum compensation in your settlement negotiations.
 We understand how it feels to get injured at work and have to suffer from lifelong pain and disability.
 Contact our office today for a free consultation about your workplace injury.

 $57.0